 Most mums admit it’s not easy, especially at first.
 It helps to settle into a routine—and then accept the inevitable disruptions to said routine.
 Other tips: Keep both hands free by carrying baby in a front pack or sling, or put baby in a swing, rocker, or playpen.
 If possible, set up a toddler-proofed room where your older child can play alone safely.
 Or set aside a box of engrossing toys that they only play with when you need them occupied as you care for baby.
 (There’s no shame in DVDs or iPad videos during the short time this lasts!)
 Most importantly, lower the pressure on yourself.
 Ask for help, skip the vacuuming, order pizza, and revel in the chaos—and the sweet little moments—that make up life with two young children.

 First things first: Make sure your child is ready.
 Once you’ve determined your child can handle potty training, it helps to offer praise and a small reward (like a sticker) for each successful trip to the potty.
 Avoid punishing or shaming your child for accidents.
-If accidents keep happening, try postponing potty training for a few more weeks, or talk to your paediatrician.
+If accidents keep happening, try postponing potty training for a few more weeks, or ask your pediatrician.
 In about 10% of children up to 7 years old, the bladder develops slowly and may need treatment.
 Give gentle but constant reminders to go to the potty after a meal or before car trips and bedtime.
 One super helper: Bambo Nature Training Pants, which are easy for little ones to pull up and down but are also absorbent enough to hold 31 ounces of moisture in a 24-hour period—just in case!

 Consistency is key.
 Continue each child’s bedtime routine as before—perhaps bath, lullaby, and feeding for baby, and a bath, book, and goodnight cuddle for the older sibling.
 Stagger their bedtimes, with baby going to sleep first so your older child has a little extra time with you.
 Explain to your older child that you may be coming in and out of the room to feed the baby, but that they can stay in bed.
 (Young children are heavy sleepers, so it takes a lot to wake them up.)
-For reassurance, maybe use a white noise machine so sudden sounds from either child don’t bother the other.
+For insurance, use a white noise machine so sudden sounds from either child don’t bother the other.
 After a period of adjustment, each child should be able to tune out the other’s regular night-time noises.
 And with time, you’ll find that sharing a room can bring the two closer together.

 Look for signs that your child’s ready for solids.
 Typically, children will start showing interest in “real” food at four to six months old and be able to sit up with some help, hold their own head steady, and swallow food from a spoon.
 Stick to thin purees at first, and gradually build up to thicker ones.
 Infant cereal used to be the standard first food, but mashed fruits and veggies like banana, avocado, and sweet potato are also great starters.
 Introduce one food at a time, and wait a few days in between so you can watch for any allergic reactions.
 And if your child turns up their nose at a certain food, try again another day—it can take up to 10 tries before they’ll try something new!

 Training pants are a lifesaver when your child starts potty training.
 They’re disposable underwear that can be pulled up and down just like regular underpants but can also absorb moisture in case of accidents.
-They ease the transition from nappies to big-boy or big-girl underwear.
-For peace of mind, try Bambo Nature Training Pants, which are eco-and skin-friendly and free of harmful chemicals and known allergens.
+They ease the transition from diapers to big-boy or big-girl underwear.
+For peace of mind, try Bambo Nature Training Pants, which are eco-labeled and skin-friendly and free of harmful chemicals and known allergens.
 They can also hold up to 31 ounces of moisture within a 24-hour period—for worry-free protection against those inevitable accidents!